-

 Ensuring the most state-of-the-art PET-CT imaging technology is available, allowing teams to detect smaller traces of cancer and significantly improve diagnostic imaging wait times.

-Transforming the QEII’s soon-to-open Psychiatric Emergency Care Suites, providing a more comforting and non-stigmatizing environment for those facing mental health crises.
+Transforming the QEII’s new Psychiatric Emergency Care Suites, providing a more comforting and non-stigmatizing environment for those facing mental health crises.

 Outfitting the QEII’s Gynecoloscopy Clinic with minimally-invasive detection tools to diagnose and prevent cervical cancer.